 A: You have options in terms of who you share this information with.
 You can choose to keep it private and simply access the self help and guidance information provided by the tool or you can choose to email relevant sections of the report to your course tutor or student services team in confidence to inform any discussions about your support needs.
 The platform also provides anonymised data to help your place of study make improvements and investments to meet the needs of the entire student body.

 Q: Will answering these questions be used against me?

 A: My Study My Way is primarily a tool for your own use to help you understand what you will need whilst studying and to signpost the support services and resources available.
 It is adopted by universities and colleges who want their students to perform at their best and enjoy their studies.
 If you choose to send any of the report information to your course tutor or student services it will be treated in confidence and used only to identify and provide support if you need it.

 Q: Do I get any information back at the end of the process?

 A: Absolutely – you get a useful action plan that summarises the points you have raised and provides guidance on what to do to get support in place if relevant.
-People have found new sources of information and learnt handy tips or identified new equipment options that help at University but also at work and at home.
+People have found new sources of information and learnt handy tips or identified new equipment options that help at university or college but also at work and at home.

 Q: I am not disabled, is this relevant for me?

-Absolutely - My Study My Way isn’t only meant for disabled people.
+Absolutely - My Study My Way is designed for anyone to use.
 It will ask you questions about you and your circumstances that that a place of study could reasonably be expected to provide support for.
 This includes caring or parenting responsibilities, commitments around your faith or culture, pregnancy or maternity for example.
 The best way to find out whether it’s for you is by creating a profile.
 In the more info section at the end of the questionnaire you will have the option to tick to find out what support is available for each of these areas and more.